 Lip Incompetence Revisited: Some Good News

 Almost two years ago, I wrote a piece on lip incompetence.
 Surprisingly, it has gotten more consistent attention than any other blog I have done.
 Lip incompetency is when the lips have to strain to stay closed.
-Here are three examples of a somewhat well-known political candidate.
-Notice how the chin muscle is straining to achieve lip closure.
-His long face, receded chin, protruding lower lip, and jawline are all classic presentations of the condition.
+If you look at this person, you can see how his chin muscle is straining to achieve lip closure.
+His long face, receding chin, protruding lower lip, and jawline are all classic presentations of the condition.
 Researchers have noted several other identifiable features seen with lip incompetency, including thinner upper lips, shorter upper and lower lips, undersized lower jaw, larger upper jaw, less prominent chin, and smaller dental arch size.
 (1)

 The muscle that closes your lips together is called the orbicularis oris muscle.
 Healthline.com refers to it as the kissing muscle.
 (2) It needs to work much harder with lip incompetence.
 In 2015, researchers Ohtsuka, Kaneko, and Lida conducted an eight-week trial of lip incompetency subjects.
 The researchers had previously defined a lip-incompetence as having a sealed lip ratio of less than 30.1% during relaxation and less than 13.2% during concentration.